"Beware that, when fighting monsters, you yourself do not become a monster."

 The Asshole's Transformation

-When the Asshole's energy is properly directed, it becomes the kind of honesty that actually changes things.
+When the Asshole's energy is directed well, it becomes the kind of honesty that changes things.
 His bluntness becomes precise confrontation.
 His willingness to challenge becomes disruption with a purpose.
 His thick skin becomes the courage to speak truth while still caring about the person hearing it.

 Living with the Asshole Shadow

 The Asshole shadow emerges when facing injustice, when structures feel oppressive, when truth is suppressed.
-The Mature Challenger asks: "What truly needs to be challenged here?
-How can I speak truth in a way that transforms rather than destroys?"
+The Mature Challenger asks: "What needs to be challenged here?
+How can I speak truth in a way that heals rather than destroys?"